seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **ARCITE**
 Banish'd the kingdom?
 'Tis a benefit,
 A mercy I must thank 'em for; but banish'd
-The free enjoying of that face I die for—
+The free enjoying of that face I die for--
 O, 'twas a studied punishment, a death
 Beyond imagination!
 Such a vengeance
 That were I old and wicked, all my sins